heroku/heroku-buildpack-google-chrome/README.md

 This buildpack downloads and installs (headless) Google Chrome from your choice of release channels.

+> [!IMPORTANT]
+> When used with Chromedriver, the Chromedriver version (installed by a different buildpack) falls out of sync with Chrome causing build failures.
+>
+> **Instead, please use [Chrome for Testing buildpack](https://github.com/heroku/heroku-buildpack-chrome-for-testing)**, which installs  [matching Chrome + Chromedriver versions](https://googlechromelabs.github.io/chrome-for-testing/).

 ## Channels

 You can choose your release channel by specifying `GOOGLE_CHROME_CHANNEL` as